jbirddog/blue/README.md

 ### Byte code

-vm works on byte code, multi-byte values are assumed to be little-endian
+vm works on byte code, multi-byte values are assumed to be little-endian. op codes are subject to change.

 | Op Code | Reads | Stack Effect | Description |
 |----|----|----|----|